djvill/APLS/doc/how-to-use/regex.md

 | <span class="layer">segment</span>, <span class="layer">foll_segment</span>, <span class="layer">syllables</span>, <span class="layer">phonemes</span>, <span class="layer">dictionary_phonemes</span>, <span class="layer">pronounce</span> | `$` | DISC symbol for the IPA /ɔ/ vowel |
 | <span class="layer">part_of_speech</span> | `$` | Used in the part-of-speech tags `$` (currency symbols), `PRP$` (possessive pronoun), `WP$` (possessive wh- pronoun) |

+{% comment %}TODO build these dynamically from _layers{% endcomment %}

 {:.note .no-collapse}
-> If you enter an invalid regex pattern, the regex will be displayed with red text and you will get an error message if you click the _Search_ button.
+> Entering an invalid regex will make the text turn red.
-> Additionally, hovering over the red text will make a tooltip appear that gives a brief explanation of why the regex is invalid.
+> If you hover over the red text, a tooltip will pop up with a brief explanation of why the regex is invalid.
+> In addition, if you click the _Search_ button with an invalid regex, the search will return an error message.

 ## Common regex idioms